-- SECTION 1.
-Section 1001 of the Civil Code is amended to read: - 1001. (a) Any person owner of real property may, without further legislative action, acquire private property by eminent domain for any use specified in Section 1238 of the Gode of Civil Procedure either by consent of the owner or by proceedings had under the provisions of Title 7, Part 3, of the Code of Civil Procedure; and any person seeking to acquire property for any of the uses mentioned in such Title is "an-agent of the State," or a "person in charge of such use," within the meaning of those terms as used in such Title-This section shall be in force from and after the fourth day of April, eighteen hundred and seventy-two- an appurtenant easement for which there is a great necessity to provide utility service to, or access to a public road from, such property.
-The easement that may be taken shall afford the most reasonable service or access to the property for which the easement is taken consistent with other uses of the burdened land and the location of already established utility service and roads.
-The owner of the property for which the easement is taken shall maintain any such easement unless and until the responsibility for maintenance of the easement is assumed by a public entity or public utility. - (b) This section does not apply to lands of the state park system as to which Section 5003.5 of the Public Resources Code applies.
+- gas, electric, drainage, sewer, or telephone service. - (b) Any person owner of real property may, without further legislative action subject to the requirements of Section 1002, acquire private property by eminent domain for any use specified in Section 1238 of the Gode of Givil Procedure either by consent of the owner of the Gode of Givil Procedure; and any person seeking to acquire property for any of the uses mentioned in such Title is "an agent of the State," or a "person in charge of such use," within the meaning of those terms as used in such Title.
+This section shall be in force from and after the fourth day of April; eighteen hundred and seventy two an appurtenant easement over private property for which there is a great necessity to provide utility service to, or access to a public road from, the owner's property.
+The easement that may be taken shall afford the most reasonable service or access to the property to which it is appurtenant consistent with the least damage to the property burdened by the easement.
+The public shall be entitled, as of right, to use and enjoy the easement which is taken.